zhijing-jin/nlp-phd-global-equality/README.md

-# Resources to Help Global Equality for PhDs in NLP
+# Resources to Help Global Equality for PhDs in NLP / AI

 This repo originates with a wish to promote **Global Equality** for people who want to do a PhD in NLP, following the idea that mentorship programs are an effective way to fight against segregation, according to [The Human Networks](https://www.youtube.com/watch?v=2C5jrYlVHJQ&t=1753s) (Jackson, 2019).
 Specifically, we wish people from all over the world and with all types of backgrounds can share the same source of information, so that success will be a reward to those who are determined and hardworking, regardless of external contrainsts.